-Geofences, which previously relied on precise location permission, are no longer recorded by apps that have obtained the new approximate location permission.
+Geofences are no longer supported by iOS for users who choose the new approximate location permission.
 While no updates are required for your Braze SDK integration, you may need to adjust your location-based marketing strategy for campaigns that rely on geofences.

 To continue to collect users’ last known location when approximate location is granted, your app will need to upgrade to at least v3.26.1 of the Braze iOS SDK.
 Keep in mind that the location will be less precise, and based on our testing has been upwards of 12,000 meters (7+ miles).
 When using the last known location targeting options in the Braze dashboard, be sure to increase the location’s radius to account for new approximate locations (we recommend at least a 1 mile/1.6km radius).

 Apps that do not upgrade their Braze iOS SDK to at least v3.26.1 will no longer be able to use location tracking when approximate location is granted on iOS 14 devices.

 Users who have already granted location access will continue to provide precise location after upgrading.

 For more information on Approximate Location, see Apple’s What’s New In Location WWDC Video.

-IDFA (Identity for Advertisers) is an identifier provided by Apple used by advertising and attribution partners for cross-device tracking and is tied to an individual’s Apple ID.
+IDFA (Identifier for Advertisers) is an identifier provided by Apple for use with advertising and attribution partners for cross-device tracking and is tied to an individual’s Apple ID.

-AppTrackingTransparency framework) will require explicit user consent to access the IDFA.
-This permission to “track you across apps and websites owned by other companies” will be requested similarly to how you’d prompt users to request their location.
+AppTrackingTransparency framework) to get explicit user consent to access the IDFA.
+This permission prompt to “track you across apps and websites owned by other companies” will be requested similarly to how you’d prompt users to request their location.

 AppTrackingTransparency framework, then a blank IDFA value (